IMPACT & GRANTMAKING, 2005-2012

-Project RIGHT – $20,000 to support its civic engagement activities and organizing campaigns in Grove Hall.
+Project RIGHT (Rebuild and Improve Grove Hall Together)–$20,000 to support its civic engagement activities and organizing campaigns in Grove Hall.

 South End Technology Center – $15,000 to support the Roxbury Unseen Success Project , a video project designed to counteract negative media images by presenting in broadcast video business and personal success stories and images of Roxbury.

 |SPRING 2009 – ROUND 9, YOUTH DEVELOPMENT & FAMILY SERVICES|

 Action for Boston Community Development – Elm Hill Service Center – $7,000 for the Summer Employment and Enrichment Development Series Program (SEEDS) to support enrichment programming for “tweens”, youth ages twelve and thirteen.